10 Tips for Tax-Savvy Investing

 Unused balances can also be rolled over to another beneficiary of the same generation in the same family or transferred to a Roth IRA for the beneficiary under the SECURE 2.0 Act rules.

-Tax Tip #10.
-Make Gifts to the Charities and Loved Ones You Care About
+Tax Tip #10: Make Gifts to Charities and Loved Ones

 You can still give more than the annual limit to an individual in the form of direct payments of education and medical expenses.
-You should consult with tax advisor on the reporting requirements using Form 709 when you file your taxes.
-Gifts beyond these levels count towards your lifetime exemption amount ($13.61 million in 2024 ).
-Married couples can double these amounts and gift $36,000 in 2024 per year to each recipient ($38,000 in 2025).
+You should consult with a tax advisor on the reporting requirements using Form 709 when you file your taxes.
+Gifts beyond these levels count toward your lifetime exemption amount ($15 million in 2026 ).

-Planning Ahead Can Help You Get Closer to Your Investment Goals
+Planning Ahead Can Get You Closer to Your Investment Goals

 Looking ahead has its benefits.
 The earlier you plan with taxes in mind, the easier and less stressful it is to identify—and take advantage of—potential benefits, plus prepare for possible consequences while you still have plenty of time.